danmastrian/byt-descendants-portal/README.md

 which provides RS485 decoding as well as the electrical isolation that the DMX standard recommends.
 Unfortunately, this shield's library did not want to compile for the Feather M4, so I added an [Adafruit ESP32](https://www.adafruit.com/product/3405) to the project, which connects to the
 DMX shield and then forwards the DMX data to the Feather M4 via a secondary [i<sup>2</sup>c](https://en.wikipedia.org/wiki/I%C2%B2C) bus.
+See https://github.com/danmastrian/byt-descendants-portal-dmx-peripheral for the code for the auxiliary MCU.
 I did not use the main i<sup>2</sup>c bus because I had problems getting the M4 to work as both a controller (of the OLED and GPIO/keypad extender) and peripheral (DMX data receiver from the ESP board) when using the default i<sup>2</sup>c bus/pins.